Frequently Asked Questions (FAQs)

 What happened to the community garden?

 The extensive and thoughtful work of the Community Garden subcommittee (from the Clear Lake City Water Authority (CLCWA) public input project) has not fallen on deaf ears.
-While the narrow constraints of the property limit some of the amenities that fit along its flood control design, other City of Houston parks in the area, especially Sylvan Rodriguez Park, have an abundance of land and would welcome the expertise and commitment of the Community Gardens subcommittee.
+However, the narrow constraints of the property limit some of the amenities that can fit along with its flood control design.
+Therefore, there are no plans for a community garden at this time.